 The Council strongly encourages developers to ensure that streets with high place making needs are designed differently, with the needs of pedestrians being considered before those of vehicle users.
 For example:

-- If people are going to be encouraged to walk, the quality of the walking experience is just as important as the distance that they need to walk; - Placing crossing points on 'desire lines' - the routes people want to walk, including across junctions; - Where appropriate, tighter corner radii to slow vehicles and reduce crossing distances, noting that long crossing distances can make pedestrians particularly vulnerable:

-- on key crossing points, where possible, raising the carriageway to the pavement rather than dropping the pavement to the carriageway, in order to make crossing more comfortable for everyone in society (further guidance on raised tables in 'Design for Slow Speeds' section below); - Level and shared surfaces, reducing vehicle dominance and giving pedestrians more freedom, but still accounting for the needs of the visually impaired.
+- If people are going to be encouraged to walk, the quality of the walking experience is just as important as the distance that they need to walk; - Placing crossing points on 'desire lines' - the routes people want to walk, including across junctions; - Where appropriate, tighter corner radii to slow vehicles and reduce crossing distances, noting that long crossing distances can make pedestrians particularly vulnerable; - On key crossing points, where possible, raising the carriageway to the pavement rather than dropping the pavement to the carriageway, in order to make crossing more comfortable for everyone in society (further guidance on raised tables in 'Design for Slow Speeds' section below); - Level and shared surfaces3, reducing vehicle dominance and giving pedestrians more freedom, but still accounting for the needs of the visually impaired.
 Larger areas or 'zones' of such surfaces tend to work better than small stretches; - Homezones encouraging community focused streets where children are able to play.
-Homezones work better on quieter streets and often adopt a shared-surface approach with designated on-street parking areas, planting and street trees; - Connected pedestrian networks ideally on streets used by vehicles, cyclists and widths should take account of pedestrian volumes and composition.
-For example, wider pavements will be encouraged around schools and on key routes to them;
+Homezones work better on quieter streets and often adopt a sharedsurface approach with designated on-street parking areas, planting and street trees;